 The following information is offered to help with the psychotherapy process.
 Please do not hesitate to ask if you find anything unclear or wish to question or confirm any details.

-from herein referred to as Child Psychotherapy for ease of reading is usually considered when a child is experiencing problems that are having a significant effect on their everyday life or relationships.
+Child and Adolescent Psychotherapy is usually considered when a child is experiencing problems that are having a significant effect on their everyday life or relationships.
 It is often considered when other approaches have been tried without success.
 Child Psychotherapy is a child-centered approach for children who may be experiencing a wide range of problems where there are underlying emotional issues, anxiety, or depression.
 Individual child psychotherapy aims to bring about change and emotional growth as well as a resolution of emotional problems for the child or young person.
 Family and parents/carers have an important role in supporting this change and development in the individual child.

 What can Child and Adolescent Psychotherapy help with?